Shaf8808/project-portfolio-5/TESTING.md

 ### api/profiles/id/

-As for the profile detai endpoint, only the owner of the profile should be able to edit and update their own details such as their username.
+As for the profile detail endpoint, only the owner of the profile should be able to edit and update their own details such as their username.
 The image below shows me adding additional data in the content field to test the PUT method.

 <img src="docs/backend/images/profile-detail.png" width=800>